mapbender/mapbender-documentation/en/qgis2mapbender.rst

 QGIS2Mapbender Plugin
 =====================

-QGIS plugin to transfer your QGIS Server project on your server and publish your QGIS Server WMS in Mapbender.
+QGIS2Mapbender is a QGIS plugin to transfer your QGIS Server project on your server and publish the QGIS Server WMS in Mapbender.

-For more information please visit our `GitHub <https://github.com/WhereGroup/QGIS2Mapbender>`_
+For more information visit `QGIS2Mapbender on GitHub <https://github.com/WhereGroup/QGIS2Mapbender>`_